Refer a Patient

 We can make arrangements to admit or transfer your patient to a Mayo Clinic hospital, 24 hours a day, seven days a week.
 Hospital policy requires you to call Mayo Clinic prior to arrival for direct hospital admission.

-We have a secure online portal to help you refer patients to Mayo Clinic and view clinical results on your patients, including:
+We have a secure online referral service to help you refer patients to Mayo Clinic and view clinical results on your patients, including:

 - Clinical notes